 - You have sufficient time to give the dog a daily walk.

-- If you already have pets they must be up to date with vaccinations as part of the adoption agreement is adopted animals must be vaccinated yearly and if current pet is not vaccinated it can be interpreted by us that an adopted dog will not be vaccinated when due.
+- If you already have pets they must be up to date with vaccinations & spayed/neutered as part of the adoption agreement is adopted animals must be vaccinated yearly and pups be spayed/neutered, if current pet is not vaccinated, spayed/neutered it can be interpreted by us that an adopted dog will not be vaccinated, neutered/spayed when due.

 - We do not adopt puppies to families that are away from the home for more than 4-5 hours a day.
 Puppies need owners with time to play with them and train them in order to grow into well socialized obedient dogs.
-Children must be over 6 years of age for a family to adopt a puppy as pups nip, bite, scratch and young children do not understand how to handle a puppy correctly as they are just too young to comprehend puppy’s and their traits.
+Children must be over 6 years of age for a family to adopt a dog unless they already have/had a family dog or have experience of dogs at other family members homes, pups nip, bite, scratch and young children do not understand how to handle an adult dog/ puppy correctly as they are just too young to comprehend puppy’s and their traits or warning signs from adult dogs.
+The dogs are our priority getting them the right home and so is the safety of children, dogs are animals at the end of the day.

 - Pups must be spayed/neutered by new owner at 6 months (date will be on adoption form) and we require your vets to email confirmation, if not adhered to we will take the dog back.
 BREEDING from our pups is not an option and we are very strict on the neuter/spay of the pups.